PatrickSocha/yapper/README.md

 First run will trigger macOS permission prompts:

-- **Microphone** — to capture audio
+- **Microphone** - to capture audio
-- **Accessibility** — to listen for the global hotkey and send Cmd+V
+- **Accessibility** - to listen for the global hotkey and send Cmd+V

 Grant both to whatever binary/terminal is running `yapper`, then quit and relaunch.

-Hold Right Option, speak, release.
+Hold Right Option, speak, then release.
 The transcription is pasted at the cursor and your previous clipboard contents are restored shortly after.

 ## 5. Run as a background daemon (optional)